-During spring semester of 2019, the 26 students enrolled in the SOCW#####, the capstone course, were assessed by agency field instructors using a 13-item rating scale on a capstone field evaluation form designed to measure students' understanding of social work values and attitudes toward becoming professional social workers.
+During spring semester of 2019, the 26 students enrolled in the SOCW####, the capstone course, were assessed by agency field instructors using a 13-item rating scale on a capstone field evaluation form designed to measure students' understanding of social work values and attitudes toward becoming professional social workers.
 Course faculty analysis of the data found that students scored an average rating of 3.87 on a 4-point scale with "4" representing "strongly agree" on all 13-items.
 Average scores ranged from 3.39 to 3.99.
 Thus, all students enrolled in the capstone field study met the expectation of achieving a composite rating of 3 or greater on their understanding of social work values and attitudes.
-Of the 13-items, students scored the highest on "maintains confidentiality" with an average rating of 3.09.
+Of the 13-items, students scored the highest on "maintains confidentiality" with an average rating of 3.99.
+Students scored the lowest on "resolves ethical dilemmas" with an average rating of 3.09.
 Although the students' ability to resolve ethical dilemmas met the expected standard, it is an area where students could improve.